a review by Nalini Haynes

 Charles Neumann is a very intelligent, focused individual, focused well beyond the point of obsession.
 Neumann has researched what people find appealing in a partner and has followed through on that research to the letter, including occasionally taking a stray cat to a shelter.
 He cannot understand why people find him repellent.

-Machine Man opens with Charles searching for his mobile phone because he won’t get dressed without checking the weather forecast.
-It takes too long to boot up his laptop apparently, so he walks around naked in his lounge room until someone looks in the window.
+It takes too long to boot up his laptop apparently, so Charles walks around naked in his lounge room until someone looks in the window.
 Later he goes to the carpark to search his car, wearing only a towel after having half a shower.
 This opening segment is humorous while laying the foundation for the plot.

 Neumann works at Better Futures, a research and development company located anywhere in any developed Western country, although change a few details to locate the novel in any country with aspirations to high level technology.
 Neumann has 3 research assistants who vaguely irritate him; he’d like to work on his own.

 A work-related accident causes Neumann to lose a leg from above the knee.
-He is disgusted with the primitive level of technology available for amputees and compares this to the ground-breaking technology available for simulating driving a tank for a console game.
+The primitive level of technology available for amputees disgusts him.
+He compares this to the ground-breaking technology available for simulating driving a tank for a console game.
 However, it is not the morality of the situation that annoys him; it is frustration purely motivated from the lack of prior research when he begins developing his prototypes.